e3o8o/triggerr/docs/02_architecture/02_API_PATTERNS.md

 # 02_API_PATTERNS: The "Cookbook" - Proven Development Tactics

 This document outlines the core patterns and best practices, affectionately known as "The Cookbook," that guide our API development.
-Adhering to these principles is crucial for maintaining a clean, stable, and scalable codebase.
+Adhering to these principles is crucial for maintaining a clean, stable, and scalable codebase while ensuring compliance with our multi-jurisdictional regulatory framework.

+> **Legal Framework**: Comprehensive regulatory compliance strategy and API-specific legal considerations documented in [Legal Reference](../04_compliance/LEGAL_REFERENCE.md)

 ## I. THE "COOKBOOK": Your Weapons and Tactics